Dane Cruikshank: 2018 season

 On September 16, 2018, he scored his first NFL touchdown on a fake punt against the Houston Texans by hauling in a 66-yard reception from Kevin Byard.
-Cruikshank was named AFC Special Teams Player of the Week for his performance in the 20–17 victory.
+Cruikshank was named American Football Conference Special Teams Player of the Week for his performance in the 20–17 victory.

 Cruikshank finished his rookie year with 11 tackles, 39 return yards, 66 receiving yards, and a touchdown.

 2019 season

-On December 1, 2019, vs the Indianapolis Colts at Lucas Oil Stadium, Cruikshank blocked a fourth-quarter field goal attempt by Adam Vinatieri, which backup cornerback Tye Smith scooped up and took 63 yards for a go-ahead touchdown that sent Tennessee on its way to a 31-17 victory.
+On December 1, 2019, vs the Indianapolis Colts at Lucas Oil Stadium, Cruikshank blocked a fourth-quarter field goal attempt by Adam Vinatieri, which backup cornerback Tye Smith scooped up and took 63 yards for a go-ahead touchdown that sent Tennessee on its way to a 31–17 victory.

 “We take special teams very seriously over here,” Cruikshank said following the game.
 “Everybody takes advantage of their opportunities and I rose to the occasion (Sunday) and made the best of it.”

 2020 season

 On September 6, 2020, Cruikshank was placed on injured reserve.
 He was activated on October 24, 2020.
 In week 7 against the Pittsburgh Steelers, Cruikshank recorded his first career interception off a pass thrown by Ben Roethlisberger during the 27–24 loss.
 He was placed back on injured reserve on November 11, ending his season.